-There are occasions when adults embark on a course of behaviour known as 'grooming' where the purpose is to gain the trust of a child, and manipulate the relationship so sexual abuse can take place.
-All staff have attended appropriate training so they are fully aware of those behaviours that may constitute 'grooming' and of their responsibility to always report to a senior manager any concerns about the behaviour or a colleague which could indicate that a pupil is being groomed.
+There are occasions when adults embark on a course of behaviour known as 'grooming' where the purpose is to gain the trust of a child and manipulate the relationship so sexual abuse can take place.
+All staff have attended appropriate training so they are fully aware of those behaviours that may constitute 'grooming' and of their responsibility to always report to the Head teacher any concerns about the behaviour of a colleague or other adult which could indicate that a pupil is being groomed.

-- not have any form of sexual contact with a pupil from the school; - avoid any form of touch or comment which is, or may be considered to be, indecent; - avoid any form of communication with a pupil which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g. verbal comments, letters, notes, by email or on social media, phone calls, texts, physical contact; - not make sexual remarks to or about a pupil; - not discuss sexual matters with or in the presence of pupils other than within agreed curriculum content or as part of their recognised job role.
+- not have any form of sexual contact with a pupil from the school; - avoid any form of touch or comment which is, or may be considered to be, indecent; - avoid any form of communication with a pupil which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g. verbal comments, letters, notes, by email or on social media, phone calls, texts, physical contact; - not make sexual remarks to or about a pupil;